 Tow truck accidents are frequent causes of serious injuries.
-The experienced attorneys at Isaacs & Isaacs understand the trauma of your accident and are waiting to fight for your right to compensation as we have for other clients across the U.S.A., winning over $700 million in personal injury settlements in Kentucky, Indiana, and Ohio.
+The experienced truck accident lawyers at Isaacs & Isaacs understand the trauma of your accident and are waiting to fight for your right to compensation as we have for other clients across the U.S.A., winning over $1 billion in personal injury settlements in Kentucky, Indiana, and Ohio.
 We serve all of America!

 - Missing the deadline to file

 - Lost evidence

 How a Semi-truck Accident Lawyer Can Fight For You

 Isaacs & Isaacs is here when you need us.
 Call 800-444-8888 to schedule a free case review if you have been injured in a semi-truck accident.
 As proven semi-truck accident attorneys, we will use accident records, witness accounts, accident reconstruction and medical reports to obtain the financial compensation you need for your truck accident injuries.

 - Boom winch

 - Wheel lift

 The hook and chain type is what people think of as a traditional tow truck and is commonly used when hauling a totaled vehicle.
 A flatbed tow truck uses a winch and tilting capability of the flatbed to haul the vehicle up.
 The boom winch is used to haul vehicles up onto the road when they have exited the road during an accident, and the wheel lift uses a metal frame to lift the vehicle, causing less damage than the hook and chain system.

 A Conversation Darryl Isaacs About Tow Truck Collisions